AdobeDocs/journey-optimizer-learn.en/help/tutorial-configure-a-training-sandbox/manual-data-set-up.md

 # Manual Data set-up

-This section guides you through the manual data management configuration:
+This section guides you through the manual data management configuration and the data ingestion:

 1. Create namespaces
 2. Define the required structure of the data by creating the [[!UICONTROL schemas]](https://experienceleague.adobe.com/docs/experience-platform/xdm/schema/composition.html)